matter-in-motion/mm-user/README.md

 ### create(data, options)

-Creates new user and returns a new user id.
+Creates a new user and returns a new user id.

 Options:

-* status — string, status to create new user with.
+* status — string, status to create a new user with.

 **Will hooks** will get user object with all new user data applied